dorlib/software_project/README.md

-# software_project
+ software_project
-software project course in TAU
+My project in software project course in TAU.